 Lemon essential oils also help to neutralise bad smells.
 The addition of lavender and grapefruit, gives this blend a light, refreshing, not overpowering scent.

 - 40 drops Lavender

 You may also like: How to use essential oils in the bathroom.
 More simple ways to use oils in your bathroom and create a clean, spa-like atmosphere!

 The best essential oils for stale odours and smoke

 Use this blend, either in a diffuser or burner, or create a room spray.
 Pine is one of the best natural deodorisers and actually helps to neutralise bad odours, rather than just masking them.

 Stale odour & smoke deodorising spray

-Mix this blend and store in an amber, glass spray bottle.
+Mix this blend and store it in an amber, glass spray bottle.